jollywhoppers/bitchsky-app/README.md

 ## Upcoming or wishful features

-- OpenGraph support for sharing profiles & skeets
+- Better OpenGraph support for sharing profiles & skeets (including videos)
 - Selecting a custom AppView
 - Seeing past blocks in threads (the nuclear block for reply chains)
 - Configure the location used to determine regional labelers